ExpediaGroup/graphql-kotlin/docs/plugins/maven-plugin.md

 ## Goals

+You can find detailed information about `graphql-kotlin-maven-plugin` and all its goals by running `mvn help:describe -Dplugin=com.expediagroup:graphql-kotlin-maven-plugin -Ddetail`.

 ### downloadSDL

 GraphQL endpoints are often public and as such many servers might disable introspection queries in production environment.